 Nearly 200 marchers wielded "Black Lives Matter" signs and screamed "Fire Betty!" before a police investigation was complete.
 Others waved "white silence is violence" posters or a photo of a police badge labeled "License to Kill."
 One protester took to the microphone to declare that "a good white man is a dead white man."

 The agitation worked.
 Tulsa District Attorney Steve Kunzweiler rushed to file charges before the lead homicide detective in the case had finished his work—an obvious attempt to appease the unappeasables and avoid the next Ferguson.

 Make no mistake: When the social justice warriors crusade for "immediate justice," they're not asking for proper adjudication in the courts.
 They're demanding an immediate guilty verdict, retribution, and a big, fat civil rights lawsuit settlement.

 Crump and Sharpton faced no admonitions for their pre-trial antics.
-But after Shelby's TV appearance defending herself, the judge in the case issued the police officer and her legal team a reprimand
+But after Shelby's TV appearance defending herself, the judge in the case issued the police officer and her legal team a reprimand.
+This is maddening.

 Cops are damned if they do speak up and damned if they don't.

 Two years ago, former Oklahoma City police officer Daniel Holtzclaw was advised by his trial lawyer to stay quiet before and during his chaotic trial on trumped-up sexual assault charges by a parade of shady women who are now clients of Benjamin Crump's seeking high-dollar civil rights awards.
 Several of these convicted felons gave interviews or testified while high, couldn't identify Holtzclaw or his patrol car from photo line-ups, misidentified his race, hair color, height, and weight, and changed key details of their stories after being approached and coached by confirmation bias-driven detectives.